GraphQLCollege/fullstack-graphql/chapters/chapter-2.md

 }
 ```

-Your last mutation did not generate any data because it goes agains a mocked schema.
+Your last mutation did not generate any data because it goes against a mocked schema.
 You will design this schema from scratch and implement a working version of it in the next chapter, called Data modeling.